 Why You Should Display Testimonials Throughout Your Site

-If your company worked hard over the years and earned a collection of awards and certifications, would you display them on a shelf in the back of your store/office that very few people see?
-Hopefully the answer is no. I’m not saying that you should dust off every single award your company has ever received and pack them into your waiting room; but it certainly doesn’t hurt to put one or two of your proudest achievements on display.
+If your company worked hard over the years and earned a collection of awards and certifications, would you display them on a shelf that very few people see?
+Hopefully the answer is no. I’m not saying that you should dust off every single award your company has ever received and pack them into your waiting room, but it certainly doesn’t hurt to put one or two of your proudest achievements on display.

 Rather than hoping that your site’s visitors are going to click on your testimonials page and read about the great work you’ve done, put some of your most prestigious achievements at the bottom or in the sidebar of every page.
 Use numbers whenever possible to show that your company is better than others like it.

 In today’s fast-paced world, it’s no longer the job of the consumer to research brands and products before making a commitment.
 They expect companies to provide that information for them.
 This isn’t because consumers are lazy or unable to gather the information on their own, it’s because consumers now have the ability to navigate from website to website, evaluating and comparing brands with the click of a mouse rather than traveling from store to store.